monjikura/103-/README.md

 { latest purchase brings Strategy’s total Bitcoin holdings to a staggering 687,410 BTC, accumulated at a combined cost basis of approximately $51.80 billion.
 This equates to an average of $75,353 per coin... }

+Based on recent DARPA initiatives, the focus on sub-picosecond timing precision is primarily driven by the ROCkN (Robust Optical Clock Network) program, which aims for sub-picosecond accuracy rather than just 400 picoseconds.

 impress area 51 load-sheet
 ref :. c.
 https://en.wikipedia.org/wiki/Allen_%26_Gledhill